Nordklinge

 Nordklinge Knives

 A piece of steel and a wooden handle.
-Together they make a knife, to put it simply.
-At Nordklinge, this is the essence, the essential, of what matters in a chef's knife.
-Nordklinge knives are hand-forged in Finland from carbon steel and refined by a German master, meaning they are of exceptional quality.
-This unusual combination of Finnish craftsmanship and German quality workmanship results in high-quality chef's knives with an extraordinary sharpness and stunning vintage look in robust construction.
+Together they make a knife, very simply put.
+At Nordklinge, this is the essence, the essential aspect of what a chef's knife is all about.
+Nordklinge knives are hand-forged in Finland from carbon steel and refined by a German master.
+This unusual combination of Finnish blacksmithing and German quality craftsmanship results in a successful synthesis: high-quality chef's knives with exceptional sharpness and breathtaking vintage aesthetics in robust construction.
 Genuine, honest, reliable.

-At first glance, a Nordklinge knife looks like a tool from the Stone Age - and that's intentional.
+At first glance, a Nordklinge knife inevitably brings to mind tools from the Stone Age – and that's intentional.
 Archaic knife shapes, rough-looking blades, simply shaped wooden handles.
-Nordklinge wants to set a counterpoint with its knives, stand out from all too perfect knife collections, made to the hundredth of a millimeter, where one knife is exactly the same as the other.
-For Henrik Terschüren, the man behind the Nordklinge brand, such knives are anonymous everyday objects.
-He loves cutting tools with personality, with which a relationship develops, and with which working is a real pleasure.
-Nordklinge knives transport us to long-forgotten times, they awaken the longing for the genuine, unadulterated, and if you own a "Vankka", you are indeed a little proud of this extraordinary piece.
-"Vankka" is Finnish and means "solid".
+Nordklinge aims to set a counterpoint with its knives, to stand out from overly perfect knife collections, crafted to the hundredth of a millimeter, where one knife is exactly like the other.
+For Henrik Terschüren, the man behind the brand Nordklinge, such knives are anonymous utility objects.
+He loves cutting tools with personality, with which a relationship develops, and with which working is a true pleasure.
+Nordklinge knives transport us to times long past, they awaken the longing for the genuine, the unadulterated, and if you own a "Vankka," you are indeed a little proud of this extraordinary piece.
+"Vankka" is Finnish, by the way, and means "solid."
 This is also one of the best product descriptions for this knife brand.
-Nordklinge does not claim to make the best knives in the world.
-However, if you value an unusual look that is in line with inner values, if you find handmade things beautiful and desirable and are willing to put in extra care, then Nordklinge knives are a good choice.
+Nordklinge does not claim to produce the very best knives in the world.
+However, if you value an unusual appearance that aligns with inner values, if you find handcrafted items beautiful and desirable and are willing to accept a higher maintenance effort, then Nordklinge knives are a good choice.

 Please continue reading here